SmileiPIC/tutorials/perfs_parallel_computing.rst

 becomes increasingly difficult, because hardware architectures become increasingly complex as their computational power grows:

-* supercomputers are composed of *nodes* which communicate through a dedicated network : see *distributed memory* parallelism below
+* supercomputers are composed of *nodes* which communicate through a dedicated network: see *distributed memory* parallelism below
-* nodes are composed of many *computing units* (for instance, *cores*) which must be synchronized : see *shared memory* parallelism below
+* nodes are composed of many *computing units* (for instance, *cores*) which must be synchronized: see *shared memory* parallelism below
 * cores access more and more advanced instructions sets, such as *SIMD* (Single Instruction Multiple Data) instructions

 In Smilei, these three points are respectivly adressed with